 Dangers of Suboxone

-Many people in recovery believe that using suboxone is simply trading one drug for another.
-They don’t consider using suboxone as being sober and therefore believe it is only part of the problem.
+Many people in recovery believe that using Suboxone is simply trading one drug for another.
+They do not view the use of Suboxone as true sobriety and may consider it an obstacle to recovery.
 Many people believe that a long-term residential treatment program with complete sobriety is the only way to achieve true recovery.
-They believe that a treatment program helps change a person’s mind, body and spirit, which is necessary for a life transformation away from drugs.
-Still, it is hard to argue against suboxone for people who have tried treatment and still cannot stay sober.
-The fact that people can take suboxone, avoid overdosing, and avoid using street drugs, seems like a step in the right direction.
+They insist that a treatment program helps change a person’s mind, body and spirit, which is necessary for a life transformation away from drugs.
+Still, it is hard to argue against Suboxone for people who have tried treatment multiple times and cannot stay sober.
+The fact that people can take Suboxone, avoid overdosing, and avoid using street drugs seems like a step in the right direction.

 If you are considering Suboxone for yourself or a loved one, reach out to FHE Health.
 Suboxone has helped many people successfully achieve recovery.
 Our compassionate counselors are available 24/7 to answer any questions.